the-code-genin/cradle/README.md

 ### Middleware

 Cradle being built on [the Slim microframework](http://www.slimframework.com/) also supports middlewares, middlewares are located in **app/Middleware** directory.
 A sample before middleware has been provided in the code.
+A CORS middleware also comes with cradle for the API.

 ### Routing

 Cradle uses the default router used in [the Slim microframework](http://www.slimframework.com/).
+The route are defined in the **resources/routes** directory.
+You can use one or more route files to specify your routes but you must include the files in the HTTPKernel class for them to be acknowledged while routing.

 ## License